dfd/data_science_resources/output/04_machine_learning/README.md

 [Predictive Model Deployment with Spark](http://commitlogs.com/2016/11/19/predictive-model-deployment-with-spark/)
 by Lei Gong
 "However, deploying predictive model to a production environment, or serving the model in production, is a bit more complicated.
 Its architecture largely depends on how the model will be used.
 At very high level, predictive models often are used to score some instances, e.g. the risk score of fraud transaction or the likelihood of clicking on ads.
 This scoring operation can be offline or online, depending on its application.
 Offline scoring means the model doesn’t needs to score an instance in real-time and online scoring means the model is required to score with real-time input and low-latency.
-In this post, I am going to touch on a few common architectures and their use cases."
+In this post, I am going to touch on a few common architectures and their use cases.<p>Follow up post <a href='http://commitlogs.com/2016/12/17/predictive-model-deployment-missing-components/'>about continuous deployment aspects here</a>."
 Other tags: [Programming Misc](../02_programming#ProgrammingMisc)